jbrache/notebooks-auto-shutdown/README.md

 The existing project is required to be run as part of a Google Organization in Google Cloud.
 Be sure that the Google Cloud user or service account executing this module has the following roles:

 - At the Organization level: `roles/orgpolicy.policyAdmin`

+Note: The Organization Administrator (`roles/resourcemanager.organizationAdmin`) role may also be needed to assign permissions to the Cloud Function SA, alternatively you could limit the scope of the Cloud Function for certain projects.

 ## Installation in an existing project